dovstern/google-slides-llm-tools/README.md

 # Google Slides LLM Tools

-A Python package providing tools for LLMs to interact with Google Slides, supporting both LangChain tools and MCP (Model Context Protocol) server functionality for integration with various LLM clients and agents.
+A Python package providing tools for LLMs to interact with Google Slides, supporting both LangChain tools and an MCP (Model Context Protocol) server for integration with various LLM clients and agents.
+This project also includes a Node.js CLI wrapper (`google-slides-mcp`) for easy server startup via `npx`.

 ## Features